Amnahyb4/bootcamp/README.md

 ## 📝 Notes

-This project was built as part of AI bootcamp assignment to practice:
+This project was built as part of an **AI bootcamp assignment** to practice:

 - Data profiling
 - Writing modular Python functions
 - Building interactive UIs with Streamlit
 - Using Git and GitHub for version control